 Least developed countries continue to face significant obstacles in the attainment of the 2030 Agenda for Sustainable Development.
-As part of its commitment to the decade of action to deliver the sustainable development goals and to build back better in the wake of the COVID-19 pandemic, the United Nations system must amplify its support to vulnerable countries and peoples.
+As part of its commitment to the decade of action to deliver the sustainable development goals and to recover better in the wake of the COVID-19 pandemic, the United Nations system must amplify its support to vulnerable countries and peoples.

 At recent sessions, the High-level Committee on Programmes (HLCP) has received progress reports prepared by the United Nations Office of the High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (UN-OHRLLS) highlighting, inter alia:

 - the outcome of the Fifth United Nations Conference on the Least Developed Countries (LDC5), the first part held in New York in March 2022 and the second part held in Doha in March 2023,